Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 Cubes can be added with rightclick and removed with leftclick.
 When the mouse gets released focusing another cube the operation is applied on the volume defined by the first and last selected cube.

+When adding additional attributes make shure to apply changes to a cell pressing enter or entering another cell before closing the window.